About Deputy Dogs

 The program grew out of the rescue of an abused dog named Chance.
 After Chance recovered from major injuries, he became a Deputy Dog.
-As part of the Deputy Dogs program, Chance and other dogs help educate people about animal abuse and encouraging people to report animal cruelty.
+As part of the Deputy Dogs program, Chance and other dogs help educate people about animal abuse and encourage people to report suspicious activity.

 Deputy Dogs also educates youth on important safety information through books, coloring books, posters and other methods.
 It also works closely with the Lee County Sheriff's Office and Sheriff Carmine Marceno, who has made animal cruelty one of his top initiatives.

 "I have a zero tolerance stance on any kind of abuse."

 The Deputy Dogs pack now includes more than a dozen active canines as well as hundreds of dogs in the community registered for the program.

 Lee County Sheriff Carmine Marceno with Deputy Chance (Right) and Lt.
 Bosco.

 Sergeant Richard Castellon joined the Lee County Sheriff's Office in 2013 after an extensive service record including a CAT II top secret security clearance while assigned to 8 & I Marine Barracks in the United States Marine Corps.